-Step-by-step, what to expect when you see a general performance of Beauty and the Beast.
-If you would prefer to attend a relaxed performance (where changes are made to adapt the sensory experience).
-Please refer to the Accessibility and Inclusion page on our website.
+Step-by-step, what to expect when you see a Relaxed Performance of Beauty and the Beast on June 14, 2025.
+If you are attending another performance, please refer to the General Performance Visual Story and the Accessibility and Inclusion page on our website.

-STEP ONE BEFORE I BOOK TICKETS
+BEFORE I BOOK TICKETS

-I think I would like to go and see Disney's Beauty and the Beast the Musical at Her Majesty's Theatre in Melbourne.
+I think I would like to go and see Disney's Beauty and the Beast the Musical at Festival Theatre in Adelaide, and I'd like to book tickets to the Relaxed Performance offered on June 14, 2025.
 Before I decide to book these tickets, there are a few things I should know.